 "—And the New York banks now have these new invisible alarms that detect robots.
 Good thing the response time N.Y.P.D. is slow—(not that I mind the occasional shoot out with robo-officers.
 I just wish they'd update their targeting systems to match the Californian Robo-officers, it's not even fair)—but Cut Man and Guts Man still manage to screw up even a basic heist."

 Proto Man hesitated, then said quietly, "I also pissed off a mob boss and I think he might start gunning for Dr. Light to get at me."

 But Mega Man had grown weary of Proto Man's line of conversation and was no longer listening, and pushed past Proto Man.
 "Just forget it."

 "I'm serious!"
 Proto Man called after him.

 Proto Man watched as Mega Man stalked ahead with a frown.
 Saying his suspicions aloud made him feel uneasy, even though he was convinced Centum's vague threat couldn't be a real one.
 For all Proto Man knew, this was all in his head, just a mind game engineered by Centum to frighten him off.

 "Well, I tried, right?" he muttered under his breath.

-The ledge widened to six feet across, with a steep bank rising up on one side and a vertical drop on the other plunging all the way to the base of the volcano.
-Directly underneath, molten rock seeped out from a lower crevice in the volcano into a long track of lava that pooled around the foot of the mountain.
-It looked like a wrinkled plastic rain poncho that the volcano had cast off, its gray flakes of cooled ash lying like crusted bark over the ruby red molten rock inching underneath.
+The ledge widened to six feet across, with a steep bank rising up on one side, a vertical drop on the other plunging all the way to the base of the volcano.
+Directly underneath, molten rock seeped out from a lower crevice into a long track of lava that pooled around the foot of the mountain.
+From above, it looked like a wrinkled plastic rain poncho that the volcano had cast off, its gray flakes of cooled ash lying like crusted bark over the ruby red molten rock inching underneath.